eluneevermore/ioredis-cache/README.md

 Get cached values of the id array of the key from redis.
 The uncached ids will be passed to the callback to get the corresponding values.
 These values will be stored in redis.
 Returns combined array of both cached and uncached values.

-This is useful if some ids were invalidated, you can recache multiple values at once.
+This is useful if some cached ids were invalidated, you can recache multiple values at once.
 For example:

 ```javascript
 // invalidate cache of the changed post